bviala/sct-test/README.md

 ### Error handling
 The mocked API call always resolves, but an actual http request could fail for many reasons.
 It should be handled with correct feedback to the user.

+### Responsive design

+As such, the web application is not responsive and will not display correctly on narrow viewports.
+We could improve that using modern layout methods such as Flexbox and Grid, and some media queries if needed.

 ## Project setup
 ```